nzuguem/kubernetes-sandbox-environment/serverless/knative/eventing/README.md

 kubectl get po -l serving.knative.dev/configuration=eventing-hello -w
 ```

-### 1. Simple Delivery
+### 1. Simple Delivery (Source To Service)

 #### Késako ?

-Source to Service provides the simplest getting started experience with Knative Eventing.
+**Source to Service** provides the simplest getting started experience with Knative Eventing.
 It provides single Sink — that is, event receiving service --, with no queuing, backpressure, and filtering.
-The Source to Service does not support replies, which means the response from the Sink service is ignored.
+The **Source to Service** does not support replies, which means the response from the Sink service is ignored.

 ![Simple Delivery](../../images/knative-source-sink.png)